 - Is designed to work with the Scriptable Render Pipeline feature.
-Master nodes that work with Lightweight Render Pipeline (LWRP) and High-Definition Render Pipeline (HDRP) are included out of the box.
+Master nodes that work with the Universal Render Pipeline and High Definition Render Pipeline (HDRP) are included out of the box.

 - Can be extended to work with any custom render pipeline.

-- Lets you define custom node behaviour directly in your Shader Graph or via HLSL files.
+- Lets you define custom node behavior directly in your Shader Graph or via HLSL files.

 Create advanced design effects